-The usual causes of male infertility include problems with making the sperm, moving the sperm, or in sperm function/ability to penetrate or fertilize the egg.
+The most common causes of male infertility include problems with sperm production, sperm motility (i.e., the ability to swim), or sperm function (i.e., the ability to penetrate or fertilize the egg).

 Some issues affecting a male’s sperm count and quality include the following:

-This is when a man’s testicle does not move from inside the body into the scrotum prior to birth.
+- Undescended testicle (when a testicle does not move from inside the body into the scrotum prior to birth)

 - Genetic malformations

-Some men have normal sperm production, but it can’t get where it needs to go.
+Some men have normal sperm production, but issues with the sperm, seminal fluid, or reproductive organs bar the sperm from being able to complete the journey as intended.
 Men who have this issue produce sperm in the testicles, but the sperm does not get into the semen or the semen does not get ejaculated.
 Reasons for this type of male infertility include:

-Retrograde Ejaculation – when ejaculation is backwards, moving into the bladder instead of through the penis.
+- Retrograde Ejaculation, which is when ejaculation is backward, moving into the bladder instead of through the penis

-Obstruction – can occur anywhere in the tubing throughout the penis
+- Obstruction in the reproductive system, which can occur anywhere in the tubing throughout the penis

-Up to 25 percent of men who have male infertility will not be able to identify any direct cause of the sperm abnormalities.
+Up to 25% of men who have male infertility will not be able to identify any direct cause of sperm abnormalities.

-If it is determined that a man has abnormal semen parameters, he may seek additional testing and treatment through a urologist.
-In addition, there are many fertility treatments that can be used, such as IUI (intra-uterine insemination) and IVF (In vitro) which have made conception possible despite sperm abnormalities and male infertility.
+If it is determined that a man has abnormal semen parameters, he may seek additional testing and treatment through a urologist, especially if there is a hormonal imbalance at play.
+In addition, there are many fertility treatments that can be used, such as IUI (intrauterine insemination) and IVF (In vitro fertilization) which have made conception possible despite sperm abnormalities and male infertility.

 Advanced Care for Male Infertility in Florida